-Trinity Academy’s use of place value counters is just one example of its wider work in encouraging pupils to engage with multiple representations of mathematical concepts.
+Trinity Academy’s use of place value counters is just one example of its wider work in encouraging students to engage with multiple representations of mathematical concepts.

-In many secondary schools, concrete and pictorial ways of demonstrating a concept have often been left behind, and are sometimes regarded by pupils as ‘babyish’, or as something to use ‘if you don’t get it’.
+In many secondary schools, concrete and pictorial ways of demonstrating a concept have often been left behind, and are sometimes regarded by students as ‘babyish’, or as something to use ‘if you don’t get it’.
 Teachers can find themselves encouraged to use manipulatives to aid calculations with their low attaining sets, whilst higher attainers are expected to understand with a more abstract approach.
-However, encouraging pupils to think about (and connect) a number of different representations of a concept, is a powerful way to expose its structure.
+However, encouraging students to think about (and connect) a number of different representations of a concept is a powerful way to expose its structure.

 ‘Proficient problem solvers frequently use representations to solve problems and communicate results.
 Although representation is a critical part of mathematical work and it is often the first thing that proficient problem solvers do, it is rarely taught in classrooms.’
 Jo Boaler (2015)1

-Many teachers, including those at Trinity Academy, are now thinking about teaching using different representations, with a ‘CPA’ (concrete/pictorial/abstract) approach: concrete (typically using objects that pupils can handle and physically manipulate), pictorial (diagrams) and abstract (either in the head, or using mathematical symbolism).
+Many teachers, including those at Trinity Academy, are now thinking about teaching using different representations with a ‘CPA’ (concrete/pictorial/abstract) approach.
+Concrete refers to typically using objects that students can handle and physically manipulate, pictorial refers to diagrams, and abstract means either in the head, or using mathematical symbolism.
 CPA approaches to learning mathematics derive from the work of psychologist Jerome Bruner (1915-2016) – for further reading, see the references at the foot of this article.

 At Trinity, the maths department have prioritised their CPA approach as a key focus in their development of teaching for mastery.